 Thanks to the support of Aspirus, The Grand, and The Grand's Wolff Education Fund, five virtual performances will be available to educators and students free of charge to use in classrooms, at home, or wherever you're learning this year!

 Mrs. Basil E. Frankweiler

-Available November 2 - May 28
+Available November 2, 2020 - May 28, 2021

-Best for Grades 2 - 6
+Suggested for Grades 2 - 6

 It is 1967 at the Metropolitan Museum of Art (The Met) in New York City.
 Mrs. Basil E. Frankweiler is a collector of fine art, facts, figures, and secrets.
 She narrates the action of ArtsPower’s musical play through a letter she is writing to her lawyer, whom she calls Saxonberg.

 After she learns about the adventures of Claudia and Jamie Kincaid, two children who have run away from home to live at The Met for a few days, Mrs. Frankweiler needs her lawyer to change her last will and testament.
 Among her many files, she will now include the story of how Claudia and Jamie run away, hide out and sleep over at The Met, investigate whether a statue called Angel was carved by Michelangelo, and, in the end, become a terrific sister and brother team.